-We read the valuation letter and summary, individual valuation reports and sensitivities for all Investment Properties, we attended the meeting between the valuer and the Investment Manager as well as an independent discussion with the Independent Property Valuer.
-We noted that the valuation reports had been prepared in accordance with RICS - Professional Standards (Global and UK Edition) and were suitable for use in determining the fair value of the Group's Investment Properties as at 30 September 2022.
+We read the valuation letter, summary, summary schedule and approach notes produced by the Independent Property Valuer for the Investment Properties.
+We noted the valuation reports had been prepared in accordance with RICS - Professional Standards (Global and UK Edition) and were suitable for use in determining the fair value of the Group's Investment Properties as at 30 September 2023.